awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-create-flow-definition.md

             + \(Optional\) In **Additional instructions**, provide your workers with additional information and instructions\.

               For information on creating effective instructions, see [Creating Good Worker Instructions](a2i-creating-good-instructions-guide.md)\.
           + To select a custom template that you've created, choose it from the **Template** menu and provide a **Task description** to briefly describe the task for your workers\.
-To learn how to create a custom template, see [Create a Custom Worker Template \(Console\)](a2i-create-worker-template-console.md)\.
+To learn how to create a custom template, see [Create a Worker Task Template](a2i-worker-template-console.md#a2i-create-worker-template-console)\.

    1. If you are using the custom task type:

       1. In the **Worker task template** section, choose your template from the list\.
 All of the templates that you have created in the Amazon SageMaker console appear in this list\.
-To learn how to create a template for custom task types, see [Create a Worker UI](a2i-instructions-overview.md)\.
+To learn how to create a template for custom task types, see [Create and Manage Worker Task Templates](a2i-instructions-overview.md)\.

 1. \(Optional\) Preview your worker template: